wilky2392/ch04-git-basics/exercise-2/README.md

 1. This exercise comes in two branches: a) master -- this version, and
    b) complete -- a version with solutions.

-   list all the versions using git.
+   list all the versions using _git_ and it's command line options.

 ```bash
 git branch -a  # list all local branches